IDMNYU/audiolab/docs/synths.md

 6. Flip-flop input (Pulse INPUT)

 *Notes:*
-- the Active Processor, in a pinch, can be used as a linear **VCA** by patching one signal into the second input (*2*), setting the control knob *5* fully to the left, and sending an amplitude envelope into *4*.
+- The Active Processor, in a pinch, can be used as a linear **VCA** by patching one signal into the second input (*2*), setting the control knob *5* fully to the left, and sending an amplitude envelope into *4*.
-- the Flip-Flop circuit, when fed a pulse train or square wave at audio rate, will generate two signals an octave lower and 180 degrees [out of phase](https://en.wikipedia.org/wiki/Phase_(waves)) with one another.
+- The Flip-Flop circuit, when fed a pulse train or square wave at audio rate, will generate two signals an octave lower and 180 degrees [out of phase](https://en.wikipedia.org/wiki/Phase_(waves)) with one another.

 #### Smooth / Stepped Generator #3